evgenyneu/js-evaluator-for-android/README.md

 ## Using with ProGuard

-If you are using ProGuard (`minifyEnabled true`) please add these rules to your *proguard-rules.pro* file.
+If you are using ProGuard (`minifyEnabled true`) you can add these rules to your *proguard-rules.pro* file.

 ```
 # js-evaluator-for-android